circle

 Why become a member of P+

 P+ offers pension schemes that are customised to academics.
-We are 100 percent owned by our members which implies increased influence, low costs and a share of the surplus which is distributed to the members.
+We are 100 percent owned by our members which implies increased influence, low costs and that the entire surplus is distributed to you.
 Read more about the advantages here.

 100 percent member-owned

 P+ is owned by our members.
-There are no external shareholders who must benefit from your pension scheme, and the entire surplus is distributed to you.
+There are no external shareholders who must benefit from your pension scheme, and all profits are returned to the members.

 Low costs

-We have some of the lowest costs on the market, and you pay a fixed, low administrative fee.
+We have some of the sector's lowest costs, and you pay a fixed, low administrative fee.
 This means more money for your retirement.

 Member democracy

-In P+ you can make your influence count when it comes to investing your savings by way of attending our annual general meetings, voting at board elections and participating in member surveys.
+As a member of P+, you have a say in how your pension is invested and structured.
+You can do so by attending our annual general meetings, voting at board elections and participating in member surveys.

-With P+ Life cycle you can choose the investment and risk profile yourself.
-We adjust the risk level based on your age, giving you a higher expected return in the early years and fewer fluctuations later in life.
+With P+ Life cycle you can choose your own investment and risk profile.
+We adjust the risk level according to your age, giving you a higher expected return in the early years and fewer fluctuations later in life.

 Responsible investments

-We work determinedly to support a sustainable development in the companies we invest in.
-And we have introduced the investment profile P+ Sustainable for the members who prioritise extra sustainabilty-focused choices in their investments.
+We are committed to supporting a sustainable development in the companies we invest in.
+And we have launched the investment profile P+ Sustainable for members who place extra focus on sustainability.

 Security throughout life

-In P+ you are covered by a number of insurances which provide financial security for you and your family.
-You can at any time adjust your insurance covers to match your situation.
+In P+ you are covered by a number of insurances providing financial security for you and your family if the unexpected happens.
+You can at any time adjust your insurance covers to match your needs.
 This provides security throughout life.

 Preventive healthcare

-We do not only insure your mobility, but also your professional competency.
+We know that you make your living by using your mind.
+We insure not only insure your physical mobility, but also your professional competence.
 Accordingly, you may be entitled to disability pension benefits if you lose the ability to work as an academic.